Last revised on October 14, 2022.

 - 180 m – below Five Mile Rapids

 - 180 m – Dry Pine Bay

 - 175 m – Georgian Bay

-Wind: Our planned paddle out to and back from the Bustard Islands did not happen thanks to the fairly strong 20-km.+ wind and drizzle coming from the southwest.
+Wind: Our planned paddle out to and back from the Bustard Islands did not happen, thanks to the fairly strong 30 km.+ wind and drizzle coming from the southwest.
 Instead, we spent a couple of days paddling inland from the Bay across the sheltered Cross Channel and going up and down some of the channels at the west end of the Park below Robinson Bay.

 Cell Phone Coverage:

-We should have kept a record of the campsites where we were able to make phone calls!
+We should have kept a record of the campsites where we could make phone calls!
 We were able to make a connection about 2/3rds. of the time.
-The Bell coverage map below shows a large area – the Dokis Reserve to the west of the French River delta – without coverage.
-It also shows coverage along the French River’s Main Channel right down to Ox Bay/Pickerel Bay.
+The Bell map below shows a large area – the Point Grondine Ojibwe territory to the west of the French River delta – without coverage.
+It shows coverage along the French River’s Main Channel right down to Ox Bay/Pickerel Bay.